24th edition.

 or

-, outside the hazard, but not nearer the hole, keeping the spot where the ball lay between himself and the hole.
+Under penalty of one stroke, outside the hazard, but not nearer the hole, keeping the spot where the ball lay between himself and the hole.

 On the putting green, or if such condition on the putting green intervene between a ball lying on the putting green and the hole, the player shall lift the ball and place it without penalty in the nearest position to where it lay which affords maximum relief from these conditions, but not nearer the hole nor in a hazard.